Ahmed is a Partner and Solicitor Advocate. He joined Bolt Burdon Kemp in 2011 and heads our Military Claims team.

 - The Law Society of England & Wales

-- APIL (Secretary of the Military Special Interest Group)
+- APIL (former Secretary and Coordinator of the Military Special Interest Group)

 - Employment Lawyer’s Association